nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 ```

-The `idstring` is derived from the public part of a key pair that was valid at the moment of creating the corresponding DID document.
+The `idstring` is derived from the public part of a key pair that was used to sign the transaction that created the DID document.

 `idstring = BASE-58(SHA-256(raw-public-key-bytes))`